betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 The whole country was engaged in dialogue about racially-oriented inequities of our society.
 This included the world of technology and software.

-Apart from the practical aspects of changes to code, documentation, test data, etc., there was also effort required in getting all stakeholders to agree to the changes and support the work involved in completing it.
+Apart from the practical aspects of changes to code, documentation, test data, etc., there was also effort required in getting all stakeholders to agree to the changes and support the work involved in completing them.

 When the teams began the work, the total effort and resources required to complete were not well known.
 The total effort only revealed itself as dominoes began to fall.